 We enjoy one of the lowest crime rates of any major metropolitan area in the nation.
 Let’s keep it that way!
 I am proud to support those who protect us every day – our police, firefighters, and emergency personnel.
 In 2010 I was named the Virginia Professional Fire Fighters “Legislator of the Year.”

 One of Virginia's greatest threats to public safety is distracted driving.
 Distracted driving now rivals drunk driving when it comes to the number of deaths on our roadways.
-I support efforts to make Virginia a "hands-free" state and to provide our police the resources they need to keep the traveling public safe.
+In introduced legislation to make Virginia a "hands-free" state (HB512, which was incorporated into HB874)) and to provide our police the resources they need to keep the traveling public safe.
 I have also patroned or co-patron several successful efforts to strengthen Virginia’s public safety laws.
 Some of these efforts included:

 - Strengthening the ability of our law enforcement agencies to combat child exploitation and human trafficking (HB1200 and HB2061)